ctlearn-project/ctlearn/README.md

 ### Install Package with Anaconda

-Next, download and install Anaconda following the instructions [here](https://www.anaconda.com/download/).
+Next, download and install [Anaconda](https://www.anaconda.com/download/), or, for a minimal installation, [Miniconda](https://conda.io/miniconda.html).
 Create a new conda environment that includes all the dependencies for CTLearn:

 ```bash
 conda env create -f </installation/path>/ctlearn/environment-<MODE>.yml